|Vulnerability||CVE||UEFI Impact||UEFI Mitigation|

 Branch Target Injection Mitigation

 The branch target injection method takes advantage of the indirect branch predictors inside the processor that are used to direct what operations are speculatively executed.
 By influencing how the indirect branch predictors operate, a malicious actor can cause malicious code to be speculatively executed and then measure the effects such code has on the processor cache/system memory to infer data values.

 With an OS that is using retpoline, the UEFI runtime should either be recompiled with retpoline, or should have Indirect Branch Restricted Speculation (IBRS) set beforehand and restore old value afterwards to protect it from branch target injection attacks.
 An alternative is to use Single Thread Indirect Branch Predictors (STIPB) and Indirect Branch Predictor Barrier (IBPB) instead of IBRS.
 A microcode update may be required to enumerate IBRS as a hardware feature.

 When hardware has implemented IBRS/STIBP/IBPB mitigations, additional mitigations are not needed at the SMM entry point.
-Refer to the Intel Analysis of Speculative Execution Side Channels white paper (PDF) for further details.
+Refer to the Intel Analysis of Speculative Execution Side Channels technical documentation for further details.